nnellans/bash-guide/README.md

 ${var_name: -5}    # return the last 5 characters from the end of the string, must have a space
 ${var_name: -7:3}  # start at the 7th character from the end, return the next 3 characters, must have a space
 ${var_name:5:-2}   # start at offset 5, return the remainder of the string but stopping before the last 2 characters
-${*:5}             # positional parameters: start at the 5th parameter, return the remainder of them. if double-quoted expands to one big word
-${@:5}             # positional parameters: same as above. if double-quoted expands to a separate word for each parameter
-${@: -7:3}         # positional parameters: start at the 7th parameter from the end, return the next 3, must have a space
 ${name[*]:5}       # indexed arrays: start at the 5th value, return the remaining values
 ${name[@]:5}       # indexed arrays: same as above
 ${name[@]: -7:3}   # indexed arrays: start at the 7th value from the end, return the next 3 values, must have a space